 One of the corollary benefits of internal linking is that it improves user engagement on your site.
 When a user sees an informative link that truly matches the context of the content, they are likely to click on that link.
 It can be an external link, as long as it’s something that the reader will be interested in.
 If that link is an internal one, the site visitor stays longer and becomes more involved in your website experience.

-Dave Davies, in his Search Engine Watch article, made a good point when he wrote the following:
+Dave Davies, in his Search Engine Watch article, made a good point.

 When you link in your content you’re telling the engine that the target of your link is so relevant and important that you want your visitor to simply be able to click a link and go straight there.
 Basically, that what you’re linking to is potentially so relevant that the visitor may want to stop what they’re reading and go to the next page.